Billy Talent: Billy Talent II (2005–2007)

 Billy Talent's second album was mostly recorded at The Warehouse Studio in Vancouver, British Columbia, which was produced by Gavin Brown again with Ian D'Sa co-producing for the first time, and mixed by Chris Lord-Alge.

 Billy Talent II hit the shelves on June 27, 2006.
 It fared very well in Canada in its debut week, landing in at number 1 on the Canadian charts.
 It also enjoyed significant success in Germany, where it also debuted at number 1 in the album charts in its debut week, and was one of the top 10 selling albums in the country.
 As of June 15, 2007, the album has sold almost 700,000 units worldwide, 215,000 of them in Canada making it certified 2× Platinum, and 200,000 shipped units in Germany achieved it platinum status there.
-Since then, the record has gone on to be certified 4x platinum in Canada and 2x platinum in Germany, putting the album over 1 million units sold worldwide.
+Since then, the record has gone on to be certified 4× platinum in Canada and 2× platinum in Germany, putting the album over 1 million units sold worldwide.
 However, the success did not duplicate itself in the U.S. The band has expressed that they know they are a new band there, and they are choosing to concentrate their attention on Canada, Europe, and other places overseas instead.

-The album contains less anger and profanity than their previous self-titled album, as they had mellowed out and matured as men and as a band.
+The album contains less anger and profanity than their previous self-titled album.
 More of the songs dealt with real-life issues, to the praise of fans and critics.

 The band ventured off on another UK tour in support of Billy Talent II, but this one would include more shows in countries they had not performed in before.
 During this tour leg, the gigs at London and Manchester, on September 8 and 16, respectively, were recorded live.
 Limited edition CDs were released as the band's only live album to date, Live from the UK Sept./2006.
 Also during the tour, the band had to miss their Southampton show "due to a death in the family".
 The whole band returned the following month to play the show.